About Us E-Mail US Google Maps

 Geese

-Except for a brief trip to England, the remainder of his career centered in New England.
-He would spend summers at the home of Celia Thaxter on Appledore, an islet among the Isles of Shoals off New Hampshire and Maine.
-Thaxter was a poet and essayist who hosted painters and writers.
-Brown spent some summers there with Childe Hassam, Arthur Quartley, Ross Turner, Ellen Robbins, and William Morris Hunt who drowned there in 1879.
+He spent summers at the home of Celia Thaxter on Appledore, an islet among the Isles of Shoals off New Hampshire and Maine.
+Thaxter was a poet and essayist who hosted painters and writers for the summer.
+John Appleton Brown spent time there with other New England painters of his era including America’s famed impressionist, Childe Hassam.